Do you have white spots on your teeth?

 Are you at risk for getting the white spots?

 If you already have white spots on your teeth, you are high risk for more.
 Individuals with poor oral hygiene and poor diet will get more white spots on their teeth.
 Those with a high cavity rate will also get white spots on their teeth, especially along the gumline.
 Finally, traditional braces put you are high risk because it is tough to clean your teeth well.

 Proper oral hygiene.
 That means brushing and flossing properly and using a fluoride toothpaste.
-Additional steps that will help are listed below.
-The steps that are the most beneficial are written in purple.
+Additional steps that will help are below, with the most beneficial written in purple.

 - Using an electric toothbrush instead of a manual one.